plumed/plumed2/user-doc/Miscelaneous.md

 \page BashAutocompletion Using bash autocompletion

+When possible, PLUMED tries to install bash autocompletion so that you do not have to do anything.
+Just use the `<TAB>` key to complete plumed commands (e.g. `plumed dr<TAB>`) or even options (e.g. `plumed driver --i<TAB>`).
-For the impatients, just add the following to your .bashrc file:
+In case this does not work, you might have to add the following lines to your .bashrc file:
 \verbatim
 _plumed() { eval "$(plumed --no-mpi completion 2>/dev/null)";}
 complete -F _plumed -o default plumed
 \endverbatim
-and enjoy bash autocompletion.

 \par Effect